Pinnacle West Capital (NYSE:PNW) Issues FY 2022 Earnings Guidance

-Several analysts recently commented on the stock.
-UBS Group cut shares of Pinnacle West Capital from a neutral rating to a sell rating and reduced their price objective for the company from $72.00 to $64.00 in a research note on Wednesday, January 5th.
-Wells Fargo & Company raised their price objective on shares of Pinnacle West Capital from $68.00 to $75.00 and gave the company an equal weight rating in a research note on Monday.
-KeyCorp lifted their target price on shares of Pinnacle West Capital from $60.00 to $62.00 and gave the stock an underweight rating in a research report on Thursday, January 13th.
-Morgan Stanley lifted their target price on shares of Pinnacle West Capital from $66.00 to $70.00 and gave the stock an equal weight rating in a research report on Tuesday, December 21st.
-Finally, Wedbush lifted their target price on shares of Pinnacle West Capital from $72.00 to $80.00 in a research report on Friday, January 7th.
-Four research analysts have rated the stock with a sell rating, five have given a hold rating and three have given a buy rating to the company.
-Based on data from MarketBeat, Pinnacle West Capital presently has a consensus rating of Hold and a consensus price target of $75.79.
+Several research firms recently weighed in on PNW.
+Wells Fargo & Company upped their price target on Pinnacle West Capital from $68.00 to $75.00 and gave the company an equal weight rating in a research report on Monday, February 28th.
+Morgan Stanley upped their price target on Pinnacle West Capital from $66.00 to $70.00 and gave the company an equal weight rating in a research report on Tuesday, December 21st.
+UBS Group lowered Pinnacle West Capital from a neutral rating to a sell rating and dropped their price target for the company from $72.00 to $64.00 in a research report on Wednesday, January 5th.
+KeyCorp upped their price target on Pinnacle West Capital from $60.00 to $62.00 and gave the company an underweight rating in a research report on Thursday, January 13th.
+Finally, Wedbush upped their price target on Pinnacle West Capital from $72.00 to $80.00 in a research report on Friday, January 7th.
+Four analysts have rated the stock with a sell rating, five have issued a hold rating and three have given a buy rating to the company.
+Based on data from MarketBeat.com, the company presently has an average rating of Hold and a consensus price target of $75.79.

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, March 1st.
-Investors of record on Tuesday, February 1st will be issued a $0.85 dividend.
-The ex-dividend date is Monday, January 31st.
-This represents a $3.40 dividend on an annualized basis and a yield of 4.86%.
-Pinnacle West Capital’s payout ratio is 67.19%.
+The business also recently disclosed a quarterly dividend, which was paid on Tuesday, March 1st.
+Stockholders of record on Tuesday, February 1st were issued a dividend of $0.85 per share.
+This represents a $3.40 dividend on an annualized basis and a dividend yield of 4.57%.
+The ex-dividend date of this dividend was Monday, January 31st.
+Pinnacle West Capital’s dividend payout ratio is 67.19%.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Goldman Sachs Group Inc. grew its stake in Pinnacle West Capital by 29.2% during the fourth quarter.
-Goldman Sachs Group Inc. now owns 559,129 shares of the utilities provider’s stock worth $39,469,000 after buying an additional 126,329 shares during the period.
-Allianz Asset Management GmbH grew its stake in Pinnacle West Capital by 14.7% during the fourth quarter.
-Allianz Asset Management GmbH now owns 101,964 shares of the utilities provider’s stock worth $7,197,000 after buying an additional 13,089 shares during the period.
-Parametric Portfolio Associates LLC grew its stake in Pinnacle West Capital by 44.8% during the fourth quarter.
-Parametric Portfolio Associates LLC now owns 652,243 shares of the utilities provider’s stock worth $46,042,000 after buying an additional 201,909 shares during the period.
-Thrivent Financial for Lutherans lifted its position in shares of Pinnacle West Capital by 66.0% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 232,914 shares of the utilities provider’s stock worth $16,441,000 after purchasing an additional 92,588 shares in the last quarter.
-Finally, Metropolitan Life Insurance Co NY lifted its position in shares of Pinnacle West Capital by 17.0% during the fourth quarter.
-Metropolitan Life Insurance Co NY now owns 12,889 shares of the utilities provider’s stock worth $910,000 after purchasing an additional 1,869 shares in the last quarter.
-Institutional investors own 80.03% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Cetera Investment Advisers increased its holdings in shares of Pinnacle West Capital by 44.3% during the 4th quarter.
+Cetera Investment Advisers now owns 5,113 shares of the utilities provider’s stock valued at $361,000 after acquiring an additional 1,569 shares during the last quarter.
+Metropolitan Life Insurance Co NY boosted its stake in Pinnacle West Capital by 17.0% during the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 12,889 shares of the utilities provider’s stock valued at $910,000 after purchasing an additional 1,869 shares during the period.
+Stifel Financial Corp boosted its stake in Pinnacle West Capital by 5.2% during the 4th quarter.
+Stifel Financial Corp now owns 65,731 shares of the utilities provider’s stock valued at $4,640,000 after purchasing an additional 3,251 shares during the period.
+Sequoia Financial Advisors LLC bought a new stake in Pinnacle West Capital during the 4th quarter valued at approximately $233,000.
+Finally, LPL Financial LLC boosted its stake in Pinnacle West Capital by 24.1% during the 4th quarter.
+LPL Financial LLC now owns 29,092 shares of the utilities provider’s stock valued at $2,054,000 after purchasing an additional 5,645 shares during the period.
+80.03% of the stock is currently owned by institutional investors and hedge funds.

 Pinnacle West Capital Company Profile (Get Rating)